top of page

 Dance crews weren’t just groups — they were families, warriors, and artists who battled for respect and pushed each other to innovate. 💯

-Gaining fame from appearances on TV shows like Soul Train and movies like Beat Street, they were part of Hip Hop’s explosion into pop culture during the 1980s. 📺
+🔸 New York City Breakers – Rising to fame on Soul Train and Beat Street, they were part of Hip Hop’s explosion into pop culture.

 🎬 The Influence Lives On